danialgoodwin/anonsage.com/content/dev/2020-03-01-thought-experiment-one-file-apps--part-1.md

 ---
-title: 'Thought Experiment: 1-File Apps'
+title: 'Thought Experiment: 1-File Apps (Part 1)'
 tags:
 - Thought Experiment
 - Dev Design
 ---
-Imagine a theoretical programming language that would allow us to create many types of apps, each in a single file (without getting too long, as simple as possible, no boilerplate code).
+Imagine a theoretical programming language that would allow us to easily create many different types of apps, each in a single file (without getting too long, as simple as possible, and no boilerplate code).

 Platforms that should be supported by this theoretical language:
 - Browser extensions